 Genstat spreadsheet file Product.gsh, displayed in Figure 7.8 contains the results of an experiment to study the effects of factors A, B and C on the yield Y of a production process.
-The intention was originally to run the experiment in two separate days, and to have two observations of each treatment combination on each day.
-However, due to time constraints, there were several combinations (chosen at random) in each of the days that could only be performed once.
+The intention was originally to run the experiment in two separate days, and to have two

 If the design had been constructed with equal replication, as planned, it could have been analysed using the General treatment structure (in randomized blocks) design setting.
-The block factor would be day, and the treatment structure would be a factorial with three factors: A\B\C, as shown in Figure 7.9.
+The block factor would be day, and the treatment structure would be a factorial with three factors: ABC, as shown in Figure 7.9.
 However, this generates a fault message (below) reporting that the design is unbalanced.